 Screening decisions can be crucial in various situations, such as hiring workers, selling insurance, or designing policies.
 If a policy encourages uniform behavior, different people behave similarly, which makes learning about them from their behavior impossible.
 Choosing whether to screen can be difficult because it requires recognizing and trading off the benefits of information with the costs of getting it.
 We investigate whether people solve this trade-off optimally and what causes their mistakes.
 We design an online experiment that simulates a hiring scenario with an initial trial task.
 Participants make two decisions: first, they select a trial task, which can reveal candidates' quality at a small cost, and then choose which candidate to hire.
 We show that most participants choose the suboptimal task that does not reveal the candidates' quality, and this mistake persists even with experience and feedback.
-We test for the mechanisms and show that insufficient screening is driven by the failures to anticipate inference and to plan the full strategy.
+We test for the mechanisms and show that insufficient screening is driven by failures to anticipate inference and plan the full strategy.

-\We thank B. Douglas Bernheim, Lukas Bolte, John Conlon, Muriel Niederle, Kirby Nielsen, Alvin Roth, Jason Somerville, and seminar participants at ESA, BABEEW, BEESCuitS, and Stanford University for their helpful comments.
+&lt;sup>\We thank B. Douglas Bernheim, Lukas Bolte, John Conlon, Stanton Hudja, Muriel Niederle, Kirby Nielsen, Alvin Roth, Jason Somerville, and seminar participants at ESA, BABEEW, BEESCuitS, and Stanford University for their helpful comments.
+This study is covered under Stanford's IRB Protocol 44866 and was registered on the AEA RCT registry under ID AEARCTR-0012230 titled "The inference cost of interventions."

-&lt;sup>†garrieta@stanford.edu; Department of Economics, Stanford University
+&lt;sup>†gonzalo.arrieta@econ.uzh.ch; Department of Economics, University of Zurich

-&lt;sup>‡mbakhtin@stanford.edu; Department of Economics, Stanford University
+${}^{\ddagger}{\tt mbakhtin@stanford.edu; Department of Economics, Stanford University}$